M737557/php-GDPR-CRUD-TOTPauth-adminpage-audit-mysql-datamasking/README.md

 **Features release 2.4**
 - do not show in records view: full, partial on columns.
 When in config configured for a column
-- claude AI code cleanup/lean.
+- Claude AI code cleanup/lean.
 - release is imminent